nais/blog/content/posts/tracing-from-0-to-100.md

 We have come a long way in a short time with, but there is still a lot of work to be done.
 It is clear that OpenTelemetry is a powerful tool, but it is no silver bullet.
 It requires a lot of effort to get right, and it will take time to educate the developers on how to use it effectively.

-Going forward, we have a few things on our roadmap:

 ### Default Dashboards and Panels

 A few teams have started creating custom dashboards and panels in Grafana to visualize their OpenTelemetry data, but not too many.
 We need to make it easier for all teams to have good quality dashboards, and we are looking into ways to provide templates and examples that teams can use to get started and customize to their needs.

+This is by far the most challenging thing with Grafana, you can do anything but it does not come for free or out of the box.
 Maybe [Library Panels in Grafana][grafana-library-panels] can help us with that?

 [grafana-library-panels]: https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/manage-library-panels/

 ### Span Metrics

 [Span Metrics][tempo-span-metrics] is a feature of Grafana Tempo that allows you to generates metrics from ingested tracing data, including request, error, and duration (RED) metrics.
 We believe that span metrics may lower the entry barrier for using [exemplars][grafana-examplars].
 An exemplar is a specific trace representative of measurement taken in a given time interval.

 Before we can enable span metrics, we need to make sure our Prometheus instance is able to handle the additional load.
 Maybe [Grafana Mimir][grafna-mimir] can help us with that?